Hello Fall! Thank you for pumpkin spice and apple cider and this candy corn trail mix.

 As soon as the candy corn hits the shelves, we are grabbing bags and bags of it to make our three ingredient candy corn trail mix.
 This stuff is like crack.
 The combination of candy corn and peanuts gives you a flavor that is just like a PayDay candy bar.
 To take it up a notch, naturally you need some M&Ms added to the mix.

 What is it about candy corn???
 I mean seriously.
 The jelly bean doesn’t have the kind of cult like addiction the candy corn has.
-For some reason I also have it in my head that first bags of candy corn always taste better.
-I guess because they are “fresher” pieces of sugary spender.
+For some reason, I also have it in my head that first bags of candy corn always taste better.
+I guess because they are “fresher” pieces of the sugary splendor.
 But does sugar freshness matter?

 Candy Corn Trail Mix